 Message from the Leader - Councillor Matthew Brown

-Covid has exposed the vulnerability that inequalities in terms of ethnicity, gender, income and disability have caused.
-This is something the Council will seek to address going forward.
+COVID and cost of living increases have exposed the vulnerability that inequalities in terms of ethnicity, gender, income and disability have caused, and this is something the Council continues to address going forward.

-We maintained high quality services across the board including waste collection, environmental health, parks, Preston Markets, cemetery and crematorium services.
+We also maintain high quality services across the board including waste collection, environmental health, parks, Preston Markets, cemetery and crematorium services.

-Our ambitions remain high and we are proud to serve this City and of the work we, alongside partners, continue to achieve.
+Our ambition and unfailing dedication to Preston remains high.
+We continue to strive for a vibrant, successful future and are proud to serve this City and of the work we, alongside our partners, continue to achieve.

 Councillor Matthew Brown - Leader of the Council